LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 inspect objects, for database handling, for term and goal expansion, and for printing messages.
 Some of them are counterparts to standard Prolog built-in predicates that take into account Logtalk semantics.
-Similar to Prolog built-in predicates, built-in methods cannot not be redefined.
+Similar to Prolog built-in predicates, built-in methods cannot be redefined.

 .. _predicates_logic: